jihwan1008/Semantic_Human_Matting/README.md

 # Usage

-Directory structure of the project:
+Directory structure of the project is as follows:
+It is almost identical with parent branch execpt few images and python file I added.
 ```
 Semantic_Human_Matting
 │   README.md